silitics/rugix/www/versioned_docs/version-0.8.11/upgrading-from-v0.7.md

 2. Build an image.
 3. Deploy the image as an update as usual.

+If you are using U-Boot on Raspberry Pi, make sure to add the `rpi-uboot-setup`.

 #### Rugix Bakery

 You first need to update to the latest version of the `run-bakery` script: